Red X

 all signals set

 The illustrations below show a typical sequence of signs and signals you’ll see on the motorway when a Red X signal is set.
-This helps to manage incidents or accidents.
+This helps to manage incidents or collisions.

 For each stage, the first illustration provides examples of how these appear as a single sign, mounted at the side of the motorway, displaying advice, restrictions and/or warnings for all lanes.
 The second illustration shows how the same advice, warnings and restrictions would appear on lane-specific overhead gantries.
 It's against the law to drive in a lane to which the Red X applies, whether this is indicated for that lane on a single sign by the side of the motorway or by lane-specific signs on overhead gantries.